-1 Unless otherwise specified, the term 'QR Code®' refers to the widely used ISO / IEC 18004 QR Code®, not GS1 QR Codes.
+1 Unless otherwise specified, the term 'QR Code®' refers to the widely used ISO/IEC 18004 QR Code®, excluding the GS1 QR Code that recognises the FNC1 character.
 'QR Code' is a registered trademark of Denso Wave, a subsidiary of Denso Corporation.
+Both the ISO/IEC 18004 QR Code® and GS1 QR Code follow the encoding scheme described in ISO/IEC 18004 Information technology - Automatic identification and data capture techniques - QR Code bar code symbology specification, 3rd edition 2015-02-01.

-2 Foreword
+2 Introduction

 GS1 defines a wide range of identifiers that underpin the supply chain and retail industry across the world.
 This document assumes the reader is familiar with these and the concept of GS1 Application Identifiers.
 If not, please see information on [GS1 identification Keys] and the [GENSPECS] for further background.
-Readers who are already very familiar with the terms URI, URN and URL, and the differences between these, can skip section 4.1.